Wenceslas1989/tongsengmod/README.md

 Tongsengmod
 ========

-Tongsengmod is a fork of the Tongseng project which is a [TUIO](http://tuio.org) wrapper for Mac OS X multitouch events.
-This fork is to be used with the MultiTouchPad class of SuperCollider.
+Tongsengmod is a fork of the [Tongseng](http://github.com/fajran/tongseng) project which is a [TUIO](http://tuio.org) wrapper for Mac OS X multitouch events.
+This fork is to be used with the MultiTouchPad class of [SuperCollider](http://supercollider.sourceforge.net).

-Visis http://supercollider.sourceforge.net for more info abour SuperCollider.
-Visit [TUIO.org](http://tuio.org) for more information about TUIO.

 Compilation
 -----------